4 Linux Essentials

 4.2 Logging Into Linstat or LinSilo

 To log into Linstat from your own computer we suggest first connecting to the SSCC VPN.
-It’s required to use X-Win32, and allows you to map SSCC network drives for easy access from your computer.
+It’s required to use OnDemand or X-Win32, and allows you to map SSCC network drives for easy access from your computer.

 If you are not on VPN you’ll need to use Multifactor Authentication (MFA) to log in to Linstat, so take a moment to set it up now if you haven’t already.
 (MFA is also required for the SSCC VPN.)